The Railway Story, a Brief History.

 The Experimental Trips of Wagons and Engines.

 The first train consisted of twenty ordinary coal trams belonging to Mr John Russell and drawn by a team of five horses, the property of and driven by Mr Hodges of Church House.
-Next followed two model trains, one built under the superintendence of Messrs Nicholas Wood of Newcastle-upon-Tyne and Thomas Bouch, resident Engineer and Manager of the Edinburgh and Northern Railway and formerly of the Stckton and Darlington Railway.
+Next followed two model trains, one built under the superintendence of Messrs Nicholas Wood of Newcastle-upon-Tyne and Thomas Bouch, resident engineer and manager of the Edinburgh and Northern Railway and formerly of the Stockton and Darlington Railway.
 The other wagon was designed and built by Messrs Fox Henderson & Co Birmingham.
-Bothe wagons were built specifically for use on the tramroad.
-Lastly followed nine new wagons built by Messrs Smith & Willey of Liverpool for the Abercarn Colliery Co, pulled by five horses property of and driven by Mr John Phillips of Risca.
-It was reported that the horses were distressed and 3 wagons had to be dropped off, leaving six.
+Both wagons were built specifically for use on the tram road.
+Lastly followed nine new wagons built by Messrs Smith & Willey of Liverpool for the Abercarn Colliery Co, pulled by five horses, property of and driven by Mr John Phillips of Risca.
+It was reported that the horses were distressed and three wagons had to be dropped off, leaving six.

 More tests followed throughout the week with the examination of Mr S. Homfray on behalf of the Sirhowy Tramroad Co and the Tredegar Iron Company.
 The Rhymney Iron Co, the Ebbw Vale, Sirhowy and Victoria Iron Co and the Cwmcelyn & Blaina Iron Works represented by Mr James Brown Esq and Risca works under Mr John Russell.
 Capt Simmons expressed his desire to test the engines on the longer route from Newport to Nantyglo.

-The Thursday morning at 9.00am Capt Simmons had the Abbey Locomotive and the Ebbw Vale Locomotive coupled together at the Court-y-Bella weighing machine and attached 124 coal trams a total weight of 115 tons.
-The train of wagons were said to have been 350 yards in length.
+Thursday morning at 9.00am Capt Simmons had the Abbey locomotive and the Ebbw Vale locomotive coupled together at the Court-y-Bella weighing machine and attached one hundred and twenty-four coal trams, a total weight of one hundred and fifteen tons.
+The train of wagons were said to have been three hundred and fifty yards in length.
 Capt Simmons started the train journey at 10.27am.
-The first four miles were accomplished in 24 minutes 10 secs.
+The first four miles were accomplished in twenty-four minutes ten seconds.
 After stoppages at Risca to take on water and to detach wagons for Wain Fawr Colliery the train headed for Crumlin stopping for water and lunch for the party.
-The section from Union Foundry at Llanhilleth to Abertillery Tin Works took 23 minutes 14 secs.
+The section from Union Foundry at Llanhilleth to Abertillery Tin Works took twenty-three minutes and fourteen seconds.
 The train then steamed off to Coalbrookvale, Nantyglo where Capt Simmons thanked Mr James Brown for his assistance and left for London via Abergavenny.

 Mr Thomas Cardy, Haulier of Abertillery.